bebrws/newblog/posts/rustvscodedebug.md

 }
 ```

-NOTE: You will wan to change the program property to point to your binary!
+NOTE: You will wan to change the program property to point to your binary (from your_project_name to whatever your project is)!

 That should be it though!